baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-function-module.md

 ![View the list of docker containers currently running](../../images/tutorials/process/openedge-docker-ps-python-start.png)

-As you can see from the above two figures, except the Local Hub Service and the Local Function Manager Service were loaded when OpenEdge started, the Python Runtime Service was also loaded when the MQTT message of topic `t` was handled by function `sayhi`.
+As you can see from the above two figures, except the `localhub` Service and the Local Function Manager Service were loaded when OpenEdge started, the Python Runtime Service was also loaded when the MQTT message of topic `t` was handled by function `sayhi`.
 More detailed designed contents of Python Runtime Service please refer to [OpenEdge design](../overview/OpenEdge-design.md).